-Figure 19: A128 / A1023 Junction (Wilson's Corner)
+Figure 19: A128 / A1023 Junction (Wilson's Corner): Prediction of the variation of NO2 concentrations within AQMA in 2005

-Reproduced with the Permission of Ordnance Survey © Crown Copyright Licence No. LA

-Taken from Brentwood Borough Council Local Air Quality Management - Further Assessment November 2005

-C. Local Air Quality Management - Further Assessment (Casella Stanger November 2005)
+Reproduced with the Permission of Ordnance Survey © Crown Copyright Licence No. LA.
+Taken from Brentwood Borough Council Local Air Quality Management - Further Assessment November 2005 C. Local Air Quality Management - Further Assessment (Casella Stanger November 2005)

-Road traffic emissions from the high traffic flows on the M25 and A12 have been identified as the major source of $NO_x$ emissions in 6 of the 7 AQMAs that have been declared.
-Queuing traffic up to Wilson's Corner, most noticeably at peak hours, combined with poor dispersion, has been identified as the major contributor to high concentrations of $NO_2$ in the vicinity of the A128 / A1023 Wilson's Corner AQMA.
+Road traffic emissions from the high traffic flows on the M25 and A12 have been identified as the major source of NO_x emissions in 6 of the 7 AQMAs that have been declared.
+Queuing traffic up to Wilson's Corner, most noticeably at peak hours, combined with poor dispersion, has been identified as the major contributor to high concentrations of NO_2 in the vicinity of the A128 / A1023 Wilson's Corner AQMA.